ragerxlol/ragerx-foss-install-instructions/README.md

 ### iptables / ufw

 While not covered in this README, you should also set up a firewall.
-The final pool will only need 80 / 443 open.
+The final pool will need 80, 443, and 5432 open.
+Note: make sure to also allow port 22 for ssh connections.

 ### Logrotate